-George Ivan Smith, and what he did for West Papua
+Who is George Ivan Smith, and what did he do for West Papua?

-Australian trade unions and media organisations are requested to make a two-minute video of their tree-planting ceremony and email it to the office, ready for presentation to the current UN Secretary-General Antonio Guterres during the 2021 General Assembly in September.
-Please email your videos by 18 September, the day in 1961 that Dag Hammarskjöld was killed, a murder that shouldn’t have but did so white-ant the West Papuans’ self-determination that the UN (illegally) gifted its Non-Self-Governing Territory to a fragile belligerent state.
+Plantings in 2021, until 18 September, include George Ivan Smith (thus, the Hammarskjöld-WestPapua-Ivan Smith Memorial).
+Participants are asked to to make a two-minute video of their tree-planting ceremony and email it to the office, ready for presentation to UN Secretary-General Antonio Guterres on 18 September, the day in 1961 that Dag Hammarskjöld was killed.

 How does planting a tree help West Papua at the UN?

-Many UN member-states now recognise that their failure to uphold West Papua’s self-determination in November 1961 enabled the brutal subjugation of an indigenous people by a foreign state, Indonesia, which has never recognised self-determination in word or in deed (despite being a UN member since 1950).
-They also know that despite Indonesia’s claims of ‘being a democracy’ and ‘developing West Papua’ since the overthrow of Suharto’s New Order regime, behind Covid in 2020 the military killed numerous Papuan priests and pastors, activists and children (as well as freedom fighters) and a number of Papuan politicians remain ‘disappeared’.
-In other words, little of substance has changed since 1962 when West Papuans constituted 99% of the population (in 2030 they are projected to be just 15%).
+Many UN member-states now recognise that their failure to uphold West Papua’s self-determination after the assassination of Dag Hammarskjöld enabled the brutal subjugation of an indigenous people by a foreign state that has never recognised self-determination (despite being a UN member since 1950).
+They also know that despite Indonesia’s claims of ‘being a democracy’ and of ‘developing West Papua’ since the overthrow of Suharto’s New Order regime, the government has used the COVID situation to permit the military to kill numerous Papuan priests and pastors, activists, children, and freedom fighters.
+Furthermore, a number of Papuan politicians (in the Indonesian Government) have disappeared without trace.
+In other words, little of substance has changed since 1962 except that West Papuans then constituted 99% of the population, and now, according to Indonesian statistics, they are projected to become just 15%).

 Note that in 2019 the Pacific Islands Forum (18 countries including Australia and New Zealand) and the African Caribbean Pacific Group (79 UN countries) both passed motions of preparatory support for the UN General Assembly to register West Papua on the UN Decolonisation List.